fangshuor/A2-Support-Code-2025/README.md

 **game_env.py**

-This file contains a class representing a Cheese Hunter level environment, storing the dimensions of the environment, initial player position, exit (cheese) position, lever positions, trap positions, mapping of levers to traps, targets for path cost, run time and number of nodes expanded, the tile type of each grid position, and a list of all available actions.
+This file contains a class representing a Cheese Hunter level environment, storing the dimensions of the environment, initial player position, exit (cheese) position, trap positions, targets for path cost, run time and number of nodes expanded, the tile type of each grid position, and a list of all available actions.

 This file contains a number of functions which will be useful in developing your solver: